 - Information for families about coronavirus and pancreatic cancer

-This page explains who may be at risk of becoming more seriously ill if they were to get coronavirus, and information for people who have been shielding – such as people having chemotherapy.
+This page explains who may be at risk of becoming more seriously ill if they were to get coronavirus, and information for people who were shielding – such as people having chemotherapy.
 There is also information about what social distancing guidance means for people with pancreatic cancer, and support bubbles and extended households.

 Who is more at risk of getting ill from coronavirus?